akorb/master-thesis-meta/README.md

 ## Overview

-This is the git repository describing how to set up and launch the demonstration
+This is the git repository describing how to set up and launch the demonstration.

 ## Setup & Launch